-Our online delivery of the UTAS International Pathway College programs is fully endorsed by the University of Tasmania, and gives you the same academic and English skills as our in-class experience, enabling you to progress on to the university without having to delay your study plans.
+Our online delivery of the UTAS International Pathway College programmes is fully endorsed by the University of Tasmania, and gives you the same academic and English skills as our in-class experience, enabling you to progress on to the university without having to delay your study plans.

 University of Tasmania CRICOS Provider Code 00586B

 Getting set up with our online delivery is easy and provides you with 24/7 access to the perfect learning environment for study at home.
 We use a digital learning platform called ‘MyLO’ as the basis or our teaching, which means all resources are available in one place.

 The only difference is you will simply be connecting from home rather than at our International Pathway College on campus, so the quality of your study is not compromised!